indmdev/indmshopbot/README.md

 - 👍 Order Management - Under "My Purchases":

   For Completed Order:

+      - ✅ Orders List - List of all your orders.
       - ✅ Select An Order - To start managing your order.
       - ✅ View Keys Button - View the product's keys you purchased in the selected order (For Product Keys Items Only).
       - ✅ Download File Button - To Download the product's file(s) you purchased in the selected order (For Downloadable Products Only).